tonethar/IGME-430-Spring-2021/hw-notes/HW-random-jokes-plus-an-ajax-client.md

 - Save **joke-client.html** below into your the **client** folder of your **random-jokes-plus** (or whatever you called it) folder of your project
 - In your **src/htmlResponses.js** file:
   - use `fs` to load the **joke-client.html** file in
-  - create a response handling function to "serve" the file'
+  - create a response handling function to "serve" the file
   - "export" the response handling function
 - In **index.js** - add an endpoint for **joke-client.html**
 - Lastly, add a hypertext link to **client/error.html** that leads to **joke-client.html**